-SITI VE DESIGN ELEMENTS POINTS a.
+a.
 All lots are located within an Open Space Residential Development approved in accordance with Section 10-D of the Zoning Bylaw.
 10 b.
-The total number of proposed lots within the development is: 50% less than what can be reasonably expected under a maximum build-out of the tract 30 33% less than what can be reasonably expected under a maximum build-out of the tract 25 25% less than what can be reasonably expected under a maximum build-out of the tract 20 The maximum build-out of the tract shall be proven by the submission of a plan showing a subdivisi to all applicable provisions of the Town of Walpole Zoning Bylaw, Subdivision Rules and Regulatio Bylaw, and Board of Health Regulations ins, in criticite Exclusive of those lots counted under (b) above, the lot size of at least 75% of the lots within the 15 c. development is equal to or exceeds 125% of the minimum required lot area for the zoning district 10 in which the land is located, exclusive of land identified as a "Resource Area" as defined by M.G.L. c.
-131 § 40, and/or the Town of Walpole Wetlands Bylaw.
-Exclusive of those lots counted under (a), (b), or (c) above, all lots within the development 10 d. contain contiguous land other than that located within an area identified as a "Resource Area" as 10 defined by M.G.L. c.
-131 § 40, and/or the Town of Walpole Wetlands Bylaw, the area of which is at least 100% of the minimum required lot area for zoning compliance in which the land is located.
-The development dedicates land, acceptable to the Town, for a suitable site for a school, or land 5 to 30 e. for other municipal purposes. discretionary The development provides land for active recreational use (for example, playing fields, tennis 10 f. courts, neighborhood parks, playgrounds, or swimming facilities) in contiguous areas of at least: 10 4,000 square feet per lot 2,000 square feet per lot.
+The total number of proposed lots within the development is: 0.
+50% less than what can be reasonably expected under a maximum build-out of the tract 30 33% less than what can be reasonably expected under a maximum build-out of the tract 25 25% less than what can be reasonably expected under a maximum build-out of the tract 20 The maximum build-out of the tract shall be proven by the submission of a plan showing a subdivisi on conforming to all applicable provisions of the Town of Walpole Zoning Bylaw, Subdivision Rules and Regulatio Bylaw, and Board of Health Regulations Exclusive of those lots counted under (b) above, the lot size of at least 75% of the lots within the 15 c. development is equal to or exceeds 125% of the minimum required lot area for the zoning district in which the land is located, exclusive of land identified as a "Resource Area" as defined by M.G.L. c.
+131 § 40, and/or the Town of Walpole Wetlands Bylaw. d.
+Exclusive of those lots counted under (a), (b), or (c) above, all lots within the development 10 u. contain contiguous land other than that located within an area identified as a "Resource Area" as defined by M.G.L. c.
+131 § 40, and/or the Town of Walpole Wetlands Bylaw, the area of which is at least 100% of the minimum required lot area for zoning compliance in which the land is located. e.
+The development dedicates land, acceptable to the Town, for a suitable site for a school, or land 5 to 30 for other municipal purposes. discretionary f.
+The development provides land for active recreational use (for example, playing fields, tennis 10 courts, neighborhood parks, playgrounds, or swimming facilities) in contiguous areas of at least: 4,000 square feet per lot 2,000 square feet per lot.
 The development permanently sets aside or preserves an area of at least five contiguous 10 for each g. acres to be used for agricultural purposes.
 5 acre area h.
-The applicant of the development is to provide other arrangements to mitigate the impacts of the 5 to 20 development upon public facilities including (but not limited to) fire, police, education, public discretionary infrastructure, transportation, water conservation, and/or recreation. discretionary i.
-The development is designed so as to preserve, enhance, or provide desirable access to public 5 or semi-public recreation lands, conservation lands, trail networks or open space.
-5 j.
-The development provides a one hundred (100) foot buffer zone, including existing or 10 J. planted vegetation, adjacent to any non-residential uses or zoning districts that in the 10 opinion of the Planning Board provides a significant beneficial impact. opinion of the Franking Bourd provides a significant beneficial impact. k.
-The development is designed so as to preserve land of significant historical, cultural or 10 archaeological value. - The development is designed so as to preserve or enhance scenic roadside views or vistas from 5
+The applicant of the development is to provide other arrangements to mitigate the impacts of the 5 to 20 п. development upon public facilities including (but not limited to) fire, police, education, public discretionary infrastructure, transportation, water conservation, and/or recreation. alserenonary i.
+The development is designed so as to preserve, enhance, or provide desirable access to public 5 or semi-public recreation lands, conservation lands, trail networks or open space. j.
+The development provides a one hundred (100) foot buffer zone, including existing or 10 planted vegetation, adjacent to any non-residential uses or zoning districts that in the opinion of the Planning Board provides a significant beneficial impact. k.
+The development is designed so as to preserve land of significant historical, cultural or 10 archaeological value. - 1.
+The development is designed so as to preserve or enhance scenic roadside views or vistas from 5 existing public ways